dmijatovic/ng5-material-fire-portal/README.md

-# Ng4rx
+# Ng4mat

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.
-This is starter project for ng4 with material (custom theme) and ngrx store (redux store pattern implemented using rx)
+This is starter project for ng4 with material (custom theme) and second branch is test of redux store

 ## Branches

 - ng4mat: starter branch ng4 with custom material theme. use this as stater. note that material is still in beta (beta 12 in this case).
 There was a bug in beta 11 version of angular/material, so I extracted scss file and changed few lines of theming code.
 The adapted material theming version is in material folder.
 - ng4rxmd: starter ng4 with custom material and ngrx store. use it as starter for ngrx project

-## Development server
+## Development

-Run `ng serve` for a dev server.
+- Run `npm run dev` for a dev server and sourcemaps.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+- To add new material component, you need to 'inject' references in two places
+    - add material component reference in your angualr component
+    - add meterial module reference into material module (material/material.module.ts)

 ## Code scaffolding